-VAT is payable over and above the custom duty paid by an importer.
-VAT shall be computed on the price of the good/service including custom duty.
+A VAT is payable over and above the customs duty paid by an importer.
+VAT shall be computed on the price of the good/service, including customs duty.

 Penalties shall be imposed in case of non-compliance.
 Non-compliance could mean:

-- Failing to submit VAT return or pay the VAT within the allotted period
+- Failing to submit a VAT return or pay the VAT within the allotted period.